oppia/oppia-web-developer-docs/Google-Summer-of-Code-2018.md

 **Potential mentors**: @brianrodri (primary)

 **Suggested milestones**:
-*Backend code has the functionality to store and fetch learner playthroughs.
+1. Backend code has the functionality to store and fetch learner playthroughs.
     *The backend for storing and fetching playthroughs (controllers, domain layer, storage layer) should be fully implemented.
 There should be backend handlers that store and fetch playthroughs as simple value objects, and backend integration tests that ensure that these handlers function correctly.
-* Playthroughs are programmatically stored when deemed useful by the Exploration Player UI, and the most recent one can be viewed in the Exploration Editor UI.
+1. Playthroughs are programmatically stored when deemed useful by the Exploration Player UI, and the most recent one can be viewed in the Exploration Editor UI.
-    * There are two types of “useful” playthroughs: playthroughs where a learner gives <admin-defined number> wrong answers in a row, or playthroughs where the learner quits after <admin-defined duration>.
+    * There are two types of "useful" playthroughs: playthroughs where a learner gives <admin-defined number> wrong answers in a row, or playthroughs where the learner quits after <admin-defined duration>.
 Of these playthroughs, there is an <admin-defined %> probability that they actually get stored.
 All other playthroughs are not recorded.
     * The frontend stores the playthrough data using backend handler URL calls.
     * The Exploration Editor UI displays the raw data of the most recently recorded playthrough.
     * The above functionality should be covered by Karma tests and end-to-end Protractor tests, as appropriate.
-* The Exploration Editor UI displays all playthrough data to creators.
+1. The Exploration Editor UI displays all playthrough data to creators.
     * A creator can view the details of each recorded playthrough.
-    * A creator can mark playthroughs as “resolved,” and filter them.
+    * A creator can mark playthroughs as "resolved", and filter them.
     * The above functionality should be covered by Karma tests and end-to-end Protractor tests, as appropriate.

 **Notes**:
 * Regarding (1):
-    * You must decide which __data__ from a learner’s playthrough gets recorded.
-Keep in mind that we’re prioritizing creator-utility here, so nothing too crazy is required.
-For example: “the path of a learner’s mouse” is overkill but “the items a learner selects” is essential!
+    * You must decide which __data__ from a learner's playthrough gets recorded.
+Keep in mind that we're prioritizing creator-utility here, so nothing too crazy is required.
+For example: "the path of a learner's mouse" is overkill but "the items a learner selects" is essential!
     * Also decide which __metadata__ from a learner’s playthrough gets recorded.
-For example, we should be able to answer questions like: “has the creator already viewed or addressed the issues from this playthrough?” and “which version of the lesson was this playthrough recorded in?”
+For example, we should be able to answer questions like: "has the creator already viewed or addressed the issues from this playthrough?" and "which version of the lesson was this playthrough recorded in?"
     * It must be impossible for anyone to identify a learner through their playthroughs.
 This means minimizing the data we take, and anonymizing it as much as possible.
-This **must** be addressed in your proposal!
+This **must** be addressed in your proposal.
 * Regarding (2):
     * The admin defined values are stored in a config file (in the feconf file, for example).
 * Regarding (3):
-    * It’s more important for all the information to be displayed than it is for it to look amazing.
-For example, don’t plan to write a “ghost player” that performs each step in a playthrough; a simple text-list describing each action is already incredibly useful and far simpler to implement.
+    * It's more important for all the information to be displayed than it is for it to look amazing.
+For example, don't plan to write a "ghost player" that performs each step in a playthrough; a simple text-list describing each action is already incredibly useful and far simpler to implement.

 ### Answer statistics visualizations